Dell-Networking/ansible-dellos-docs/source/install.rst

 Installation
 ############

-You can install Ansible roles on the control machine using Dell EMC Networking devices.
+You can install Ansible roles on the control machine using Dell EMC devices.

 Ansible modules
 ***************

-Dell EMC Networking Ansible modules for dellos9, dellos10 and dellos6 are part of the Ansible core.
+Dell EMC Ansible modules for dellos6, dellos9, and dellos10 are part of the Ansible core.
 Install Ansible 2.3 or later to use these modules.
 To use OpenSwitch Ansible "opx_cps" module, install Ansible 2.7 or later.
 See `Ansible documentation <http://docs.ansible.com/ansible/intro_installation.html>`_ for more information.

 Ansible roles
 *************

-Install all Dell EMC Networking Ansible roles.
+Install all Dell EMC Ansible roles.

 ::